 Peppers are difficult to start from seed so novices are advised to begin with nursery plants.
 You can often find starts at your local grocery or hardware store at the right time for planing in Ohio.

 All varieties of peppers require full sun.
 They like hot weather and moist but not wet soil.
 Growing peppers isn't too difficult and the with the results you can enhance salads or make your own hot salsa.
 Just be careful you don't plant sweet peppers too close to hot peppers.

 In Ohio, peas planted in early spring can be ready to eat by June 10.
 Snap beans planted in May or June can be harvested by late June and can produce beans through mid-October.
 Seeds are often planted a few at a time, spacing a week or so apart to lengthen the harvest time.
-Ohio Extension Services has a helpful article about growing these healthy vegetables.

 Containers are a great way to garden if you want to be able to move your plants, plan to bring them in during the winter or need to keep them away from critters.
 Ohio State University has recommendations for growing cucumbers, peppers, squash and tomatoes in container gardens.
 It's easier than you'd imagine!
 It's more work getting started that a traditional, "in the dirt" garden but the results are still pleasing.